mpdannenberg/matts-matlab-code/README.md

   * RMSE: root mean squared error

 ## spi.m
-### Calculate standardized precipitation index (SPI) from precipitation data from a given month using a gamma distribution
+### Calculate standardized precipitation index (SPI) (McKee 1993) from precipitation data from a given month using a gamma distribution.
 #### Inputs:
   * precip: precipitation for given month (can be aggregated over previous *n* months for longer time-scale SPI)
   * (optional) dist: parameters of the gamma distribution